boomshop/easyeffectstray/README.md

 It creates a GTK3 status icon in the taskbar (tray) to toggle bypass state on left-click and offering a menu to select from the available presets for in- and outputs on right-click.
 Additionally the icon and PulseEffects can be killed.

-It requires Python3 and GTK3 for python.
+It requires Python3 and GTK3 (`python3-gi` on Debian based OS) for python.
 Make the file `pulseeffectstray` executable:

 ```
 chmod a+x pulseeffects